Hyperparameter Optimization in Classification Learner App

 default value is |

 After specifying which model hyperparameters to optimize and setting any additional optimization options (optional), train your optimizable model.
-On the Classification Learner tab, in the Training section, click Train.
+On the Classification Learner tab, in the Train section, click Train All and select Train Selected.
 The app creates a Minimum Classification Error Plot that it updates as the optimization runs.

 The minimum classification error plot displays the following information:

-Estimated minimum classification error at each iteration – Each light blue point corresponds to the minimum classification error estimated by the optimization process when considering the hyperparameter values at that iteration.
+Estimated minimum classification error – Each light blue point corresponds to an estimate of the minimum classification error computed by the optimization process when considering all the sets of hyperparameter values tried so far, including the current iteration.

-If you use grid search or random search to perform hyperparameter optimization, the app does not display these points.
+If you use grid search or random search to perform hyperparameter optimization, the app does not display these light blue points.

-Observed minimum classification error up to each iteration – Each dark blue point corresponds to the minimum classification error computed so far by the optimization process.
+Observed minimum classification error – Each dark blue point corresponds to the observed minimum classification error computed so far by the optimization process.
 For example, at the third iteration, the dark blue point corresponds to the minimum of the classification error observed in the first, second, and third iterations.

 Bestpoint hyperparameters – The red square indicates the iteration that corresponds to the optimized hyperparameters.
 You can find the values of the optimized hyperparameters listed in the upper right of the plot under Optimization Results.